nam-ori/zmk-config/README.md

-My 1st attempt to build a firmware with zmk, for a TOTEM split keyboard, wireless BLE, without dongle for now.
+My 1st attempt to build a firmware with zmk, for a TOTEM split keyboard (38 keys), wireless BLE, without dongle for now.

-Key mapping will be Ergo-L (pressed) to French layout (get by computer/OS), with HRM.
-Ideally, working on both Linux (with Fr-alt layout) and Windows (with alt+unicode macros).
+Key mapping will be Ergo-L (keyboard pressed) to French layout (gotten by computer/OS), with HRM.
+Ideally, working on both Linux (with Fr-alt layout) and Windows (with Fr layout and alt+unicode macros).

 Steps forward:
-- working on TOTEM keyboard
+- getting a firmware working on a TOTEM keyboard
 - Ergo-L main layers for Fr layout, excluding absent upper characters in that layout (Ç, É, etc.) (with joelspadin/zmk-locales repos)
 - Ergo-L main layers for Fr-alt layout
 - Ergo-L main layers for Fr layout on Windows (with urob/zmk-unicode repos)